tcpdump -i eth0 -w mycap.pcap

-Your files and analysis reports will be visible to anyone after processing.
-To keep your reports and files privately 🔓 Choose Plan
+Your files and analysis reports will become publicly visible to anyone after undergoing processing.
+To maintain the confidentiality of your reports and files, choose our 🔐 Secure Plan

 # tcpdump -i eth0 -w mycap.pcap

 Alternatively, you can opt for the Wireshark sniffer as well.

 # chmod 644 mycap.pcap

 Once the pcap analysis is completed, you have a couple of options to access the report: